-"Nuisance" has its ordinary meaning, save that where this Local Law provides that a liable to be dangerous to health, offensive or injurious to personal comfort.
+Nuisance has its ordinary meaning, save that where this Local Law condition which is liable to be dangerous to health, offensive or injurious to personal comfort.

-"Nuisance Animal" means an animal engaged in any activity, behaviour or condition which is
+Nuisance Animal means an animal engaged in any activity, behaviour or

-"Penalty unit" has the same meaning as in section 110(2) of the Sentencing Act 1991.
+Penalty unit has the same meaning as in section 110(2) of the

+Sentencing Act 1991.

-"Permit" means a permit issued under this Local Law.
+Permit means a permit issued under this Local Law.

-"Person" includes the owner or occupier or the person in charge of any property and includes a corporation.
+Person includes the owner or occupier or the person in charge of any property and includes a corporation.

-"Planning scheme" means the Planning Scheme operating in the Southern Grampians Shire that is made under the Planning and Environment Act 1987.
+Planning Scheme means the Planning Scheme operating in the Southern

+Grampians Shire that is made under the Planning and

+Environment Act 1987.

+Policies Manual

-"Policies Manual" means the Policies contained in the Policies Manual made by Council and used in conjunction with this Local Law.
+means the policies contained in the policies manual made by Council and used in conjunction with this Local Law.

+Poultry
-"Poultry" means any domestic fowl, gallinaceous bird or bird kept for food or eggs

-(not including roosters).
+means any domestic fowl, gallinaceous bird or bird kept for food or eggs (not including roosters).

-"Public place" includes:
+Public place

-(a) any public highway, road, bridge, footpath, alley, passage, car park or thoroughfare open to and used by the public notwithstanding that it may be formed on private property;
+(a) any public highway, road, bridge, footpath, alley, passage, car park or thoroughfare open to and used by the public notwithstanding that it may be formed on private property:

-(b) any park, garden, reserve or other place of public recreation;

-(c) any part of the Lake Hamilton reserve; and

-(d) any public toilets or public shelters.
+- (b) any park, garden, reserve or other place of public recreation; - (c) any part of the Lake Hamilton reserve; and - (d) any public toilets or public shelters.

+Recreation vehicle

-"Recreation vehicle means and includes any vehicle which may be propelled or operated by internal combustion, electricity or any other external power and which is normally used for recreational purposes but does not include a pedal powered vehicle or motorised wheelchair.
+means and includes any vehicle which may be propelled or operated by internal combustion, electricity or any other external power and which is normally used for recreational purposes but does not include a pedal powered vehicle or motorised wheelchair.

+Road

-"Road" has the same meaning as in the Local Government Act 1989 and applies to roads for which Council has responsibility under the Road
+has the same meaning as in the Local Government Act 1989 and applies to roads for which Council has responsibility under the Road Management Act 2004 includes:

-Management Act 2004.